 Take smaller cotton drawstring bags for loose vegetables, fruit and bakery items (rolls, croissants).
 I use mine on a daily basis; at the supermarket, market, corner shop and bakery.
 You can avoid using the thin plastic bags provided, and your food can be easily transported and stored at home in the bags.

-I take a large cotton bread bag to the bakers, to avoid taking a plastic bread bag with plastic tag.
+I take my large cotton bread bag to the bakers, to avoid the plastic bag and tag.
 This works well for both sliced and unsliced loaves.
 When home, you can pop your loaf straight into the bread bin.
 For extended freshness, I wrap the loaf in a beeswax bread wrap which keeps it really moist.

 Step 2: Take your own containers for meat and fish

 Most of us have a drawer full of containers that are generally under used.
 Pick out the largest of them and take them to your local butchers and fish counter.
 Your purchase can be placed inside without the need for any sweaty plastic wrap.

 I did feel self conscious using my own container first time around, but it is becoming far more common place now and I am often asked about it by people behind me in the queue.
 Your meat/fish will stay fresher for longer too, and it is a piece of cake to transfer straight to fridge/ freezer at home.